 Does Portland still have combined sewer overflows?

-Yes.
 A large part of the city has a combined sewer system that carries sewage and stormwater runoff in the same pipes.
-All the combined sewage and stormwater drained directly to the Willamette River and Columbia Slough until the city built the Columbia Boulevard Wastewater Treatment Plant (CBWTP) in 1952.
+All the combined sewage and stormwater drained directly to the Willamette River and Columbia Slough until the city activated the Columbia Boulevard Wastewater Treatment Plant (CBWTP) in 1952.

 Portland's first sewage treatment plant improved water quality.
 But when it rained, stormwater runoff filled combined sewers and caused combined sewer overflows (CSOs).